Laxa I Asum

 Surface action is what this river is all about and most pools are easily fished with single handed rods and hitched flies.
 In addition micro tubes, traditional flies such as Hairy Marys, Blue Charms and Black and Blue in 10 – 16 will work well.
 The river is not deep so normally six – eight weight rods are employed, and only floating lines are needed.

 relax under the midnight sun

-The new luxury lodge was finished in the beginning of the 2012 season and is located near the middle point of the river, next to a pool called Sauðaneskvörnin.
+The new luxury lodge was finished at the beginning of the 2012 season and is near the middle point of the river, next to a pool called Sauðaneskvörnin.
 This also happens to be one of the best pools in the river making it an ideal home pool.

-The lodge features four large rooms with en suite bathrooms, a large living area ideal to unwind after a long day and a modern fully fitted kitchen which for those not opted for the full service option can prepare fantastic meals.
-The large decked area will be the ideal area to relax under the midnight sun, fully equipped with hot tub to rest tired bones after a hard days fishing.
+The lodge features four large rooms with en-suite bathrooms, a large living area – ideal to unwind after a long day – and a modern fully fitted kitchen where those not taking the full service option can prepare meals.
+The large decked area is an ideal area to relax under the midnight sun, fully equipped with hot tub to rest tired bones after a hard day fishing.

 Within hours of Reykjavik

 Laxá I Asum is located in the north west of Iceland amid green and fertile valleys and is approximately four hours drive from Reykjavik.